cloke/rare_map/README.md

 rare_map
 =============

-Relational db to ActiveREcord models MAPper
+Relational db to ActiveRecord models Mapper

 It does the reverse engineering to convert existing databases to ActiveRecord models.

 Features:

- 1. Rebuiding assocauations.
+ 1. Rebuiding associations.

  2. Rebuiding attribute accessors(Optional in Rails 4).